 My nails are really long and sharp, I’m going to cut them a little bit.

-Sarah, remember to clean your hands after playing on the sand!
+Lisa, remember to clean your hands after playing on the sand!

-Once you’ve practiced this vocabulary with your little one, you can start teaching him or her about the best habits to keep good hygiene through the personal hygiene verbs.
+Once you’ve practiced this vocabulary with your little one, you can start teaching him or her about the best habits to keep good hygiene through personal hygiene verbs.

 Youngest children are always playing around in the park, or sharing toys, which results in getting in contact with lots of germs.
 It’s a good idea to teach your little one that washing the hands regularly will help him or her prevent getting sick easily.

-It’s important to explain to your child that he or she needs soap and water to wash their hands.
+It’s importantto explain to your child that he or she needs soap and water to wash their hands.
 The best way to wash the hands is to rub the hands together with soap for at least twenty seconds and then rinse all the soap with clear water.

 This should be done before eating or handling food, after touching raw meat, after touching and playing with animals, and, of course, after going to the toilet.